-PURPOSE: To standardize procedures for referring and transferring cases to the Placement Unit
+PURPOSE: To standardize procedures for referring and transferring cases to the

+Placement Unit

-I. GENERAL INFORMATION
+GENERAL INFORMATION

-The Placement Unit has responsibility for youths whose custody has been vested with the Deputy Probation Officer (DPO) and require foster care.
-These cases will generally be in professionally run foster care programs; however, some youths will be placed with relatives and non-relative caretakers, and a few may also be in foster homes.
-Out-of-home placement is a very expensive and not always an effective treatment alternative, which should be used only when all other alternatives have been exhausted and found to be inappropriate.
+The Placement Unit has responsibility for youths whose custody has been vested with the Probation Officer and require foster care.
+These cases will generally be in professionally run foster care programs; however, some youths will be placed with relatives and non-relative caretakers, and a few may also be in foster homes or resource families.
+Out-of-home placement is very expensive and not always an effective treatment alternative, which should be used only when all other alternatives have been exhausted and found to be inappropriate.
 This Procedure Manual Item (PMI) is intended to provide guidance on how to secure a placement order.